kacperszo/pafnucy/README.md

     * 20 epochs
     * 20 samples per batch
     * Adam optimizer with 1e-5 learning rate
-    * data augmantation (24 different orientations for each training case)
+    * data augmentation (24 different orientations for each training case)
     * model evaluated after each epoch, saved only if validation error improved